sncis/newsdMe/README.md

-### Using your onwn newscratcher API Key
+### Using your own Newscatcher API Key
-To fetch articles from newscratcher you need to generate a Api Key and place it in the `.env.development.local` file.
+To fetch articles from Newscatcher you need to generate a Api Key and place it in the `.env.development.local` file.

 ```
 REACT_APP_NEWSCRATCHER_API_KEY=<YOUR_API_KEY>